Here at Emmaus Mossley, we provide people with a home, tailored support and opportunities to progress after homelessness.

-The Emmaus Mossley community building is situated at Longlands Mill in Tameside.
-Each of our companions has their own en-suite bedroom and access to a range of communal facilities including a kitchen, dining room, lounge, garden and gym.
+The Emmaus Mossley community home is situated at Longlands Mill in Tameside.
+Each of our companions – the people we support – has their own en-suite bedroom and access to a range of communal facilities including a kitchen, dining room, lounge, garden and gym.

 The opportunity to become part of a community and make a contribution to it, plays an important role in restoring self-esteem and helping people to find a way to overcome homelessness in the long term.

 Emmaus Mossley provides help to people of all backgrounds, beliefs and gender who are experiencing homelessness.
-We offer a home, work in a social enterprise and an opportunity to gain skills, confidence and training.
+We offer a home, tailored support and the chance to gain valuable skills and work experience within a thriving social enterprise.

-To join our community, individuals are asked to contribute to the best of their ability in our social enterprise.
-We provide education, training and personal development to help people on their journey towards a better future.
+Within our community, people can find some stability, companionship and develop their goals.
+Emmaus provides access to education, training and personal development to help people on their journey towards a better future.

 Emmaus Mossley is fully committed to equal opportunities and will not discriminate on the grounds of gender, marital status, age, race, skin colour, nationality, ethnic or national origin, religion or belief, political opinion, disability or sexual orientation.